 Safety: the melts are oil-based which will make the tub slippery.
 Place the melt in an area that you’re not stepping every three seconds and be careful!

-These DIY shower melts with essential oils are an easy fix for that congested feeling we get all too often in the colder months.
+These DIY shower melts without citric acid are an easy fix for that congested feeling we get all too often in the colder months.
 Using only four ingredients they’re simple to whip up and the essential oils have been shown to help provide some relief.
 Whip up a batch of the homemade shower steamers for congestion and store them in your fridge (along with some DIY cough drops) so that you have them when you need them!